HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 we were wondering how many PWAs are actually out there, and how do they make use of these new technologies?
-Certain advanced APIs like [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync) are currently still [only available on Chromium-based browsers](https://caniuse.com/#feat=background-sync), so as an additional question we looked into which features these PWAs actually use.
+Certain advanced APIs like [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync) are currently still [only available on Chromium-based browsers](https://caniuse.com/#feat=background-sync), so as an additional question, we looked into which features these PWAs actually use.

 All data in the HTTP Archive can be [queried through BigQuery](https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/docs/bigquery-gettingstarted.md), where multiple tables are available in the `httparchive` project.
 As these tables tend to get fairly big,